CelesteClassic/ClassicTAS/Adelie/README.md

 If you are on Linux, download AdelieTAS.love and install the [official LÖVE packages](https://www.love2d.org), which will then let you run the .love file.

 # Usage
 First of all, you will see a timer in the top-left corner, which tracks the time, and a black rectangle right next to it, the black rectangle is an input viewer, where you can see what keys are being pressed on that frame.
-The input viewer will be blacked out because you can inout anything yet, as you are in the spawning state, once the spawning state is over (at 00:01.16) you will be able to see the keys.
+The input viewer will be blacked out because you can't input anything yet, as you are in the spawning state, once the spawning state is over (at 00:01.16) you will be able to see the keys.

 Each time you press a key (up, down, right, left, x, c, or z) that key will toggle on/off for that frame.